-To answer why girls obtain more education, I draw on information on the reasons for which 5-18 year olds drop out of school.
-Tables D.3 and D.4 (in the appendix) show the results on reasons for dropout.
-Panel (A) starts with a simple regression of having dropped out of school on exposure.
-As expected, the results closely mirror those of school attendance, showing a fall in dropout rates for girls in higher and lower secondary education.
-Next, I create indicator variables for different reasons for dropout.
+To answer why girls obtain more education, I draw on information on the reasons for which 5-18 year olds drop out of school (Tables D.3 and D.4 in the appendix).
+Specifically, I create indicator variables for different reasons for dropout.
 I set the variables to zero for those still in school or those who have dropped out for another reason.
 The results show that falls in dropout rates are primarily driven by three factors.
 First, fewer students report a loss of interest in school as a reason for dropout.
 This particularly applies to girls and boys in lower secondary school.
 Costs are also substantially less likely to be cited as a reason for dropout for girls in higher secondary school.
 Finally, fewer girls in upper secondary school drop out due to marriage.
 Interestingly, reasons that primarily pertain to girls, such as safety, the lack of female teachers, lack of a school for girls, or household and care work, do not drive lower dropout rates.
-Similarly, work as a reason for dropout is not affected.
+Similarly, work as a reason for dropout is unaffected.

-Overall, results on education suggest strong effects on girls' and lower, often insignificant effects on boys' education.
+Overall, results on education suggest strong effects on girls' and lower, frequently insignificant effects on boys' education.
 Although the results vary slightly by outcome and specification, the picture that emerges is consistent with additive effects across school types.
 This means that the propensity for kids to obtain additional education increases at all levels of education.
 The results on years of education and school attendance further suggest that the effects are strongest for secondary and higher education and weakest for lower primary education.
 This is consistent with the fact that while a large share of students finish primary school, secondary and higher education are the key barriers at which girls especially tend to drop out (Anderson and Lightfoot, 2019).
 The reasons for school dropout further suggest that effects are driven by increased interest in school, higher willingness to pay, and a decrease in the propensity of girls to enter an early marriage.
-This is indicative of an overall higher value placed on girls' education and changes in parents' aspirations for their daughters.
+This is indicative of an overall higher value placed on girls' education, changes in parents' aspirations for their daughters, and potentially girls' own aspirations.